Explicit non-Gorenstein R=T via rank bounds I: Deformation theory

-Also, it was established that, in many cases at many squarefree levels $M$, this is the right definition, in that $R_M \cong \bT_M$.
-However, in all the cases of $R_M \cong \bT_M$ established by the theorems of \cite{WWE5}, the rings $R_M$ and $\bT_M$ are local complete intersection.
-One of the motivations for this paper is to provide evidence that the definition of unramified-or-Steinberg given in \cite{WWE5} is the right one, even in more pathological cases.
+Moreover, several theorems in \cite{WWE5} establish that, in many cases at many squarefree levels $M$, this is the right definition of (3), in that $R_M \cong \bT_M$.
+However, in all of the cases of $R_M \cong \bT_M$ proved in \cite{WWE5}, the rings $R_M$ and $\bT_M$ are local complete intersection.
+One of the motivations for this paper is to provide evidence that the definition of unramified-or-Steinberg given in \cite{WWE5} and clarified in \S\ref{sssec: US} is the right one, even in more pathological cases.